 One of the major propositions of Amazon Redshift is simplicity.
 It only takes minutes to spin up a cluster.
-The time-to-first-report, i.e. the time it takes to go from creating a cluster to seeing the results of their first query, can be less than 15 minutes.
+The time-to-first-report, i.e. the time it takes to go from creating a cluster to seeing the results of your first query, can be less than 15 minutes.
 That’s true even for petabyte-scale workloads.

 Table of Contents

-Understanding Amazon Redshift Workload Management: Queues, concurrency and memory
+Understanding Amazon Redshift Workload Management

-The default configuration for Redshift is one queue with a concurrency of 5.
-If you run more than 5 concurrent queries, then your queries wait in the queue.
-That’s when the “takes too long” goes into effect.
+The default configuration for Redshift is a single queue with a concurrency of 5.
+If you run more than 5 concurrent queries, then later queries will need to wait in the queue.
+That’s when the “Redshift queries taking too long” thing goes into effect.

-The available amount of memory is distributed evenly across each concurrency slot.
-Say that you have a total of 1GB, then with a default configuration, each of the 5 concurrency slot gets 200MB memory.
+In Redshift, the available amount of memory is distributed evenly across each concurrency slot.
+For example, if you have a total of 1 GB of memory, then with the default configuration, each of the 5 concurrency slots gets 200 MB.

-If you run a query that needs more than 200MB, then it falls back to disk.
-That means it takes longer to execute.
-Disk-based queries also consume a lot of I/O. That slows down the entire cluster, not just queries in a specific queue.
+If you run a Redshift query that needs more than 200 MB, then it falls back to disk, which means that it takes longer to execute.
+Disk-based queries also consume a lot of I/O operations.
+That slows down the entire cluster, not just queries in a specific queue.